BYU-AUVSI/imaging/client/README.md

 1. Update the `VERSION` variable in client/setup.py to whatever the new version is going to be called.
 If you dont do this, the new code will NOT be uploaded onto Pypi!

+2. Update the `self.version_num` at the top of the file `client/lib/tab0.py` to display on the gui the correct current version number.

-2. Create a release tag on github.
+3. Create a release tag on github that matches the `VERSION`.
 (Goto Releases->Create a new Release).
 Once a commit is tagged as a release, Travis will kick off and build deploy the current code to PyPi and thus to pip.

 ## Future Updates